finmoorhouse/fin/src/writing/media-2024-b.md

 {% enddrop %}

-- [Boom: Bubbles and the End of Stagnation](https://www.goodreads.com/book/show/205307264-boom) — Byrne Hobart, Tobias Huber
+- {% note '[Boom: Bubbles and the End of Stagnation](https://www.goodreads.com/book/show/205307264-boom) — Byrne Hobart, Tobias Huber' %}{% image 'writing/media-2024-b/boom' 'Boom' %}{% endnote %}
 - [Dancing in the Glory of Monsters: The Collapse of the Congo and the Great War of Africa](https://www.goodreads.com/book/show/10046142-dancing-in-the-glory-of-monsters) — Jason K. Stearns

 {% drop %}